Score-Based Diffusion Models in Infinite Dimensions: A Malliavin Calculus Perspective: Methodology

 \subsection{Skorokhod Integral}

 In this section we show that, for the linear SPDE \eqref{eq:spde} with state-independent colouring \(Q^{1/2}\) (Hilbert–Schmidt), the Skorokhod integral simplifies to the more tractable It\^o integral.
-To this end, let us first recall the Bismut formula \eqref{scoreBismut}
+To this end, let us first recall the Bismut formula \eqref{scoreBismut}, which for $h \in \Ran(\gamma_t)$ states that